Infinite-Code/dev-scripts/icbot/QUICKSTART.md

 3. Add Hubot integration into Slack and use the API Token for configs later.
     Also add a Personal Access Token (which is like a password) in Github to be used later.

-3. Update configs
+3. Copy example configs and update with the necessary credentials
     ```
     cp run-icbot.EXAMPLE run-icbot
     cp scripts/settings.coffee.EXAMPLE scripts/settings.coffee
-    # edit the 2 config files and update the necessary credentials
     ```

 4. Run hubot